michaelkoss/stackedits/Agile Estimation and Planning.md

 ### Estimation is hard and inaccurate
 - we are not good at it
-	- optimists and pessimists..waste time arguing
+	- optimists and pessimists on team..waste time arguing
 	- time spent estimating does not generate more accuracy
-	- software is ambiguous
+	- software is ambiguous and hard to estimate
 	- we know the least about a project/feature at the start
 - humans are much better at relative estimation
 	- comparing is much quicker and more accurate than deconstructing

 > "It is better to be **roughly right** than **precisely wrong**."
 	> *- John Maynard Keynes*

-## Estimation
-1. Give each unit of work a `value` based on effort
-2. Track how many `values` are completed each `cycle`
-3. Calculate `velocity` (`values`/`cycle`) for the team

-Velocity
-: how much work is getting done per `cycle`

-## Planning
-1. What is the most important functionality we can fit into this `cycle`
-2. We can extrapolate our `velocity` to project when a set of features will be done

-> "When preparing for battle, I find that **plans are useless** but **planning is indispensable**."
-	> *- Dwight D Eisenhower*

-Plans are static, planning is adaptive

 ## Relative Estimation Game - Freezer Meals
 ```